ClearflySystems/dif-web3-wallet-extension/README.md

 Using DIF (https://identity.foundation/) did-jwt VC components and Sphereon/PEX for Presentation Exchange of VerifiedCredentials.

-Exploring using Veramo Agent for Key Management and Credential Management with a view to implement TypeORM Browser SQLite DB for storage instead of localStorage.
+~~Exploring using Veramo Agent for Key Management and Credential Management with a view to implement TypeORM Browser SQLite DB for storage instead of localStorage.~~

+Added TypeORM/SQL JS storage and setup Local Veramo Agent which will eventually handle account/credential storage and searches for presentation exchange.

 Local React Build working.
 Browser Extension Build works up until Presentation Exchange where AVL is invoked by an external library to validated JSON.